When this sign appeared, what were the disciples to do?

 Matt.
 24: 36-44; Luke 21:34-36; 1 Thess.
 5: 1-6.

-What is the love of God?
+What are the wages of sin?

 Questions & Answers are from the book Bible Readings for the Home Circle